OO

 //Constructor that takes a sprite

-explicit Ship(sf::IntRect ir);
+Ship(sf::IntRect ir);

 //Pure virtual deconstructor -- makes this an abstract class and avoids undefined behaviour!